- MSc Milestones

 - MSc Thesis Submission

-The chart below shows the progression of a typical MSc milestones, excluding courses.
+The chart below shows the progression of a typical MSc degree, excluding courses.

 Each of the stages is described below, and in greater detail in the navigation tabs above.
 (The timeline assumes satisfactory progress at all stages.)